 United Nations Online Courses

-For those wanting to work for the United Nations, including in as a lawyer, we highly recommend the online course Global Diplomacy: The United Nations In The World.
+For those wanting to work for the United Nations, including as a lawyer, we highly recommend the online course Global Diplomacy: The United Nations In The World.
 We think it’s one of the best overviews of the UN and it’s work and would be a great addition to the CV of anyone applying for a UN job.
-Click the link to enrol on the course.
+Click the link to enroll on the course.